mikeymco/shiftrequest.art/README.md

 # shiftrequest.art

-A Jekyll-based art gallery website with automated image processing and gallery generation.
+A Jekyll-based art gallery website with image processing and gallery generation.

 ## Development